StayWokeOrg/intake/README.md

 ### 2. Set up Twilio
 Twilio is the API server that routes SMS messages to this app.
 - [Sign up for a Twilio trial account](https://www.twilio.com).
 You can use this account indefinitely, but you'll only be able to interact with your own phone number.
 - [Buy a phone number](https://www.twilio.com/console/phone-numbers/search).
 I think the lowest price is $1/month.
-(Oddly, they didn't ask me for any payment info yet.)
+(I think new Twilio users get $1 in free credits, so you won't have to enter payment info right away.)
 - Configure your phone number in Twilio.
 In the messaging section, set a webhook for when a message comes in, routing to `http://yourngrokurl.ngrok.io/sms`.
 You'll need to reset this with a new URL each time you start ngrok.

 ### 3. Send a text